hypervel/hypervel.org/docs/docs/packages.md

 ### Language Files

-If your package contains [language files](/docs/localization), you may use the `loadTranslationsFrom` method to inform Laravel Hyperf how to load them.
+If your package contains [language files](/docs/localization), you may use the `loadTranslationsFrom` method to inform Hypervel how to load them.
 For example, if your package is named `courier`, you should add the following to your service provider's `boot` method:

 ```php
 /**